limlining/SECR-DIGITAL-LOGIC/README.md

 # SECR-DIGITAL-LOGIC

-    Digital logic is the foundation of all modern computers and electronics, using Boolean algebra (true/false, 1/0) and logic gates (AND,

-    OR, NOT) to process binary data, forming circuits that execute calculations, store data, and control functions in devices from

-    microprocessors to phones.
-It relies on discrete high/low voltage levels to represent these 1s and 0s, enabling complex decisions from

-    simple on/off states, implemented physically with transistors and integrated circuits.

-    Basiclly, this project is the basic for our programming skill.
-Without this course, we will more harder to understand the SECJ1013 teaching

-    since lot of logic gate, boolean , binary, hexa, ASCII in our programming.
+    Digital logic forms the basis of computers and all modern electronic devices.
+It is performed with the use of Boolean algebra-that is, true or false, 1 or 0-along with logic gates such as AND, OR, and NOT-to process binary information.
+This combination of logic gates builds into digital circuits that perform arithmetic, hold information, and control various functions inside devices such as microprocessors and mobile phones.
+Digital logic thus uses high and low levels of voltage to represent the 1s and 0s, enabling complex actions based upon simple states.
+    Basically, this project helped me understand the fundamental bases necessary for our programming skills.
+Without learning this course, it would be much more difficult for us to comprehend the teaching in SECJ1013.
+The reason is that many programming concepts, for instance, logic gates, Boolean expressions, binary, hexadecimal, and ASCII codes, are closely related to digital logic.
+Through this project, I can see the connection between hardware logic and programming more clearly.

 9 MODULE

 MODULE 1-INTRODUCTORY CONCEPT